jmike/macos-dev-setup/secure-macos-sierra.md

 #### Encypt your hard disk

-It's imperative to encrypt your hard disk, if you haven't already during setup.
+It's imperative to encrypt your hard disk, assuming you haven't already done during setup.

 1. Go to `System Settings > Security & Privacy > FileVault`;
 2. Turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose of encryption).